-Hummus, an ancient Arabic appetizer, took the western world by storm a few decades ago and is also available in India.
+Hummus, an ancient Arabic appetizer, took the western world by storm a few decades ago and is also available in stores across India.
 Traditional hummus is nothing but the creamy blend of chickpeas & sesame seeds.
 Now there are different flavors of hummus available in the market to satisfy the ever growing demands of consumers across the world.
-But I could not find the hummus with local flavors, and I have tried spicy hummus with the burst of flavors that suit our palates.
+Nevertheless, it is hard to find the hummus with local flavors, and I have tried spicy hummus with the burst of flavors that suit our palates.

 We can prepare hummus just like our spicy chutney with commonly available ingredients.
 I have prepared red hummus using red chillies & red capsicum, and green hummus using green chillies and coriander leaves.
 These local ingredients not only add the appetizing bright color but also add the spicy flavor.
 Now the recipes for green hummus & red hummus are as below: